mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 * `expired`

 ### Do these tests (in addition to ordinary regression tests)

-**UI appearance test 1**

-* Install the add-on as per above
-* Verify that the study runs
-* OBSERVE a notification bar with these traits:
-  * Icon is 'heartbeat'
-  * Text is "Welcome to the new feature!
-Look for changes!",
-  * Clickable buttons with labels 'Thanks!'
-AND 'I do not want this.'
-  * An `x` button at the right that closes the notice.
-* Test fails IF:
-  * There is no bar.
-  * Elements are not correct or are not displayed

-**UI functionality test 1: Thanks!**

-* Install the add-on as per above
-* Verify that the study runs
-* Click on the 'Thanks!' button
-* Verify that the notification bar closes

-**UI functionality test 2: I do not want this**

-* Install the add-on as per above
-* Verify that the study runs
-* Click on the 'I do not want this.' button
-* Verify that the notification bar closes
-* Verify that the study ends
-* Verify that sent Telemetry is correct
-* Verify that the ending is `introduction-leave-study`

-**UI functionality test 3: `too-popular`**

-* Install the add-on as per above
-* Verify that the study runs
-* Click on the web extension's icon three times
-* Verify that the study ends
-* Verify that sent Telemetry is correct
-* Verify that the ending is `too-popular`
-* Verify that the user is sent to the URL specified in `src/studySetup.js` under `endings -> too-popular`.

-(Template note: The above are example study-specific test instructions.
-Below are some general tests that probably should be kept in your study's test plan).

 **Enabling of permanent private browsing before study has begun**